ahoneybun/ahoneybun.github.io/_posts/2024-03-19-Thinkpad-X13s-review.md

 ## Preface

 I purchased this system from [Amazon's Renewed Store](https://www.amazon.com/dp/B0BVWKM463?psc=1&ref=ppx_yo2ov_dt_b_product_details#renewedProgramDescriptionBtfSection) and the listing for this model is also in that link if you wanted to purchase it after this review.
+This review has been done over a week of using the system with my findings broken down with the Good, Bad and Ugly system.

 ### Ubuntu support (general Linux support)